pypsa-meets-earth/pypsa-earth/doc/how_to_validate.rst

 Data sources
 ===================================

 Data availability for many parts of the world is still quite limited.
 Usually the best sources to compare with are regional data hubs.
 There is also a collection of harmonized datasets curated by the international organisations.
-A non-exaustive list of helpful sources:
+A non-exhaustive list of helpful sources:

 * `World Bank <https://energydata.info/>`_;